 Unsurprisingly, the result leaves something to be desired, but that’s not the most disturbing part.
 Is it justifiable to generate income based on this kind of content?
 After all, the idea belongs to this user, but the data used to obtain this result does not belong to him.
 The rising intellectual property debate of AI promises to be one of the major issues in tomorrow’s digital world.

-We would like to thank the writer of this article for this amazing content
+We wish to say thanks to the writer of this post for this remarkable web content

 Why are drawings generated by artificial intelligence controversial?

-Check out our social media accounts and also other pages related to themhttps://www.ai-magazine.com/related-pages/
+Check out our social media profiles , as well as other pages that are related to them.https://www.ai-magazine.com/related-pages/